Frank Spotnitz: Hunted

 In 2012, Spotnitz created, wrote and executive-produced the international spy drama series Hunted for BBC1 and HBO/Cinemax, starring Melissa George, Adam Rayner, Stephen Dillane and Patrick Malahide.
 The series follows Sam Hunter, an operative for a private spy agency, Byzantium.
 After she is betrayed and nearly killed by one of her colleagues, Sam returns to London in an attempt to root out the traitor, while working undercover in the home of a wealthy and dangerous London gangster on an assignment that could cost her life.
 The series was BAFTA nominated for cinematography and won the ASC Award.
 It was also nominated for Best Editing by the Royal Television Society.

 The Man in the High Castle

 Spotnitz created, executive-produced and wrote several episodes of The Man in the High Castle, based on the classic alternative history novel by Philip K. Dick, which upon its release became Amazon's most viewed series ever.
-Starring Alexa Davalos, Rufus Sewell and Joel de la Fuente, the series explores life in a 1962 America where the Allies lost the war and the country is divided between the fascist Japanese in the West and the Nazis in the East.
+Starring Alexa Davalos, Rufus Sewell and Joel de la Fuente, the series explores life in a 1962 America after the Allies lost the war and the country is divided between the fascist Japanese in the West and the Nazis in the East.
 The series won two Emmy Awards, was nominated for two others, and named Best Drama Series at the Roma Fiction Festival.
 It was also nominated for an ASC Award for Outstanding Cinematography, the USC Scripter Award and Best Drama at Monte Carlo Television Festival's Golden Nymph Awards.